ponylang/ponylang-website/content/blog/last-week-in-pony-040923.md

 Office Hours this week was a long one.
 We started 30 minutes early and went for close to two hours.
 The time was all spent with Joe and Sean investigating further into [issue #4340](https://github.com/ponylang/ponyc/issues/4340).

-Prior to the call, Sean had already tracked down the problem to an interaction between 3 optimization passes: inlining, the custom Pony "HeapToStack" pass, and LLVM's built in "Dead Store Eliminator".
+Prior to the call, Sean had already tracked down the problem to an interaction between 3 optimization passes: the inliner, the custom Pony "HeapToStack" pass, and LLVM's built in "Dead Store Eliminator".

 When these 3 optimization passes are on, the following code that should pass it's test fails because we incorrectly end up with "2" rather than "3" as a value.